Projects

 **During project creation**: In the **Members** step, search by email to invite individuals or switch to **Add Multiple** to paste a list of emails.
 You can also assign groups in the **Group Access** section.
 All invites are sent after the project is created.

-**After project creation**: Go to [Project Settings > Members and Groups](https://app.cogram.com/dashboard/projects/) and search by email to invite individuals.
-Assign each person a role (Owner, Member, or Viewer).
+**After project creation**: Open the project from the [Projects page](https://app.cogram.com/dashboard/projects/), go to the **Access** tab (or **Settings > Members and Groups**), and search by email to invite individuals.
+Assign each person a role (Owner, Lead, Member, or Viewer).
 See [Project Roles](https://docs.cogram.com/administration/project-roles) for what each role can do.

-**Assigning a group**: Select a [group](https://github.com/cogramAI/cogram/blob/main/user-guide/administration/groups.md) in the **Group Access** section (available during creation or in project settings).
+**Assigning a group**: Select a [group](/administration/groups.md) in the **Group Access** section (available during creation or under the project's **Access** tab / **Settings**).
 All group members automatically get Member access.
 Group-assigned users are shown in a **Via groups** section and their access is managed through the group.
 See [Project Roles](https://docs.cogram.com/administration/project-roles#group-access) for details.

 ## Project discoverability

-When creating a project or in **Project Settings > Project discoverability**, you can make the project **discoverable**.
+When creating a project or under the project's **Settings**, you can make the project **discoverable**.

 **Discoverable projects** are listed in the organization-wide project directory.
 Other organization members can see them in the project list.
 Non-members can request access (approved by project owners, org admins, or org owners).
 Org admins and org owners can open and edit discoverable projects directly without requesting access.